University of Nebraska-Lincoln logo

 Is University of Nebraska-Lincoln the right fit for me?

 Whether University of Nebraska-Lincoln is right for you depends on your academic goals, budget, lifestyle preferences, and career aspirations.
-Key factors to consider: admissions selectivity (87% admit rate), cost ($24,900/year out-of-state), campus culture in Lincoln, and available programs.
+Key factors to consider: admissions selectivity (87% admit rate), avg net price ($17,747/year after aid), campus culture in Lincoln, and available programs.
 Use CollegeCove's compare tool to weigh University of Nebraska-Lincoln against similar schools side-by-side.

 Ready to apply?